mutablevalue/Simple-Sensor/README.md

 # Simple-Sensor

-A simple AVR C++ ultrasonic distance sensor project for the Arduino Uno using the HC-SR04 and three LEDs to indicate distance ranges.
+An AVR C++ ultrasonic distance sensor project for the Arduino Uno using the HC-SR04, three LEDs for distance indication, and UART communication to send data to a PC.

 ---

+## Overview

+This project measures distance using an HC-SR04 ultrasonic sensor and:
+- Uses Timer1 for precise timing
+- Drives LEDs to indicate distance ranges
+- Sends distance data over UART → USB → PC

+---

 ## Hardware

 ### Board
-- Arduino Uno
+- Arduino Uno (ATmega328P)
-- MCU: ATmega328P
-- Clock: 16 MHz
+- 16 MHz clock

 ### Sensor
 - HC-SR04 ultrasonic sensor